timolson/cointrader/README.md

 A `Fungible` is anything that can be replaced by another similar item of the same type.
 Fungibles include `Currency`, Stocks, Bonds, Options, etc.

 ## `Listing`
 A `Listing` has a symbol but is not related to a `Market`.
 Generally, it represents a tradeable security like `BTC.USD` when there is no need to differentiate between the same security on different `Market`s.
-Usually, you want to use `MarketListing` instead of just a `Listing`, unless you are creating an order which wants to trade a `Listing` without regard to the `Account` or `Market` where the trading occurs.
+Usually, you want to use `Market` instead of just a `Listing`, unless you are creating an order which wants to trade a `Listing` without regard to the `Account` or `Market` where the trading occurs.
 Every `Listing` has a `baseFungible` and a `quoteFungible`.
 The `baseFungible` is what you are buying/selling and the `quoteFungible` is used for payment.
 For currency pairs, these are both currencies: The `Listing` for `BTC.USD` has a `baseFungible` of `Currencies.BTC` and a `quoteFungible` of `Currencies.USD`.
 A `Listing` for a Japan-based stock would have the `baseFungible` be the stock like `Stocks.SONY` (stocks are not implemented) and the `quoteFungible` would be `Currencies.JPY`

 ## `Market`
-Any broker/dealer or exchange.
-A place which trades `Listing`s of `Fungible` pairs, aka `MarketListing`s.
-A collection of `Market` singletons is found in `Markets`.
+A `Market` represents a `Listing` (BTC.USD) on a specific `Exchange` (BITSTAMP), and this is the primary class for tradeable securities.
+Note that using a `Market` instead of a `Listing` allows us to differentiate between prices for the same security on different `Exchange`s, facilitating arbitrage.

 ## `MarketData`
-`MarketData` is the parent class of `Trade`, `Book`, `Tick`, and `Bar`, and it represents any information which is joined to a `MarketListing`  In the future, for example, we could support news feeds by subclassing `MarketData`.
+`MarketData` is the parent class of `Trade`, `Book`, `Tick`, and `Bar`, and it represents any information which is joined to a `Market`  In the future, for example, we could support news feeds by subclassing `MarketData`.
 See `RemoteEvent` for notes on event timings.

-## `MarketListing`
-A `MarketListing` represents a `Listing` (BTC.USD) on a specific `Market` (BITSTAMP), and this is the primary class for tradeable securities.
-Note that using `MarketListing` instead of just a `Listing` allows us to differentiate between prices for the same security on different `Market`s, facilitating arbitrage.

 ## `GeneralOrder`
-A `GeneralOrder` specifies an amount and a `Listing` but does not specify a `Market`.  `GeneralOrder`s are intended to be routed and cleared in a "best effort" attempt by an order execution algorithm.
+A `GeneralOrder` specifies an amount and a `Listing` but does not specify an `Exchange`.  `GeneralOrder`s are intended to be routed and cleared in a "best effort" attempt by an order execution algorithm.
 See `SpecificOrder`

 ## `Owner`
 A simple way to identify the holders of internal funds.  `Owner`s are members or clients of this organization.
 Each `Owner` has a deposit `Fund`, and the `Owner` may transfer positions from their deposit `Fund` to other `Funds`, receiving in exchange a `Stake`s in other `Fund`.
 This is how `Owner`s may participate in various `Fund`s managed by `Strategy`s